of San Francisco Shakespeare Festival

 Maryssa is an actor, director, and educator, with an emphasis on social justice and classical theatre.
 A long-time Resident Artist at SF Shakes, Wanlass has appeared on the mainstage in multiple shows and taught in nearly every program.
 Notable roles with SF Shakes include Jaques in As You Like It, Horatio in Hamlet, and Hermione in Winter’s Tale.
 Other Bay Area stage appearances include CalShakes (As You Like It), San Jose Stage (Persuasion), Livermore Shakespeare Festival (As You Like It, Hamlet, Merry Wives of Windsor), Center REPertory Company (Enchanted April, Witness for the Prosecution), Woman’s Will (Much Ado About Nothing, Good Person of Szechuan).
 She has directed locally for Utopia Theatre Project, PlayGroundSF, Shotz, and regionally for Advice to the Players.
 Wanlass’ social justice work includes directing at-risk young adults in Shakespeare plays via SF Shakes’ Midnight Shakespeare program, and working with Red Ladder Theatre to deliver improv workshops in California’s correctional system.
 As Engagement Director for SF Shakes, they are spearheading a new curriculum that encourages participants to share their own creative storytelling with inspiration from William Shakespeare.

-Joshua (he/him) is happy to be working with San Francisco Shakespeare Festival.
-In addition to marketing/communications he has worked with SF Shakes as a teaching artist, education workgroup member and performer as Romeo/Nurse & Oberon/Lysander in Takes On Shakes.
+Joshua (he/him) works in marketing/communications with San Francisco Shakespeare Festival.
+In addition to marketing he has worked with SF Shakes as a teaching artist, education workgroup member, and performer as Romeo/Nurse & Oberon/Lysander in Takes On Shakes.
 Joshua works in theatre and film as a director, performer, producer/ digital producer, fight choreographer, film maker and educator.
 In the Bay Area Joshua was an ensemble member with both FoolsFURY and Ragged Wing Ensemble.
 Directed/Fight Choreographed with PlayGround, Ragged Wing, FoolsFURY, New Century Symphony, San Francisco Youth Theatre and is a Digital Artist with the International Theatre Company and Podcast The Theatre of Others.
 Joshua has also worked with Georgia Shakespeare, Fly By Theatre, Essential Theatre, Yat/Bentley Centre, Fuse, Nebraska Repertory Theatre, Center Theatre, Georgia Mountain Theatre, Push-Push Theatre and Film, Jewish Theatre of the South, Georgia Ensemble Theatre, PlayMakers, Cal Shakes, Berkeley Repertory School of Theatre, ACT, The Alliance Theatre, Dragon Theatre and Shakespearience.
 Joshua holds an MFA in Directing for Stage and Screen and teaches theatre at Foothill College and was the Program/Artistic Leader of the Center for Creative and Performing Arts Theatre at Guilford Tech College.
 An associate member of the Society of Directors and Choreographers a member of the Society of American Fight Directors and an Actor-Combatant. waterstonejoshua.wixsite.com/director